A lot or a little?

 Is it any good?

-In GLASS, a sequel to the celebrated Crank, Hopkins has added more than 600 pages to Kristina's story of a good girl gone bad with meth addiction.
-While young readers may be drawn in by the titillating material -- Drugs!
-Sex!
-Teen pregnancy!
-Poetry!-- Hopkins really does have a remarkable gift for conveying lots of story, character, and emotion through her simple lines.
+While young readers may be drawn in by the titillating material, Hopkins just has a remarkable gift for conveying lots of story, character, and emotion through her simple lines.
 Readers will find themselves caring for Kristina and her family, even though they know she is doomed.

 Hopkins' daughter is a recovering meth addict and this book is based on her experiences -- another fact that may draw teen fans.
 Of course, careful readers will understand that Hopkins is making a point about addictions: It doesn't end when the book does.